 Welcome to the Undergraduate Program in Biochemistry and Cellular and Molecular Biology.
 Students wishing to study the function of cells and organisms at the molecular level elect to major in biological sciences with a concentration in BCMB.
 The curriculum prepares students for a variety of careers in biological research, biotechnology, the health professions, and education.
 BCMB is one of three biology majors that share a common, core curriculum; the other biology majors are Ecology and Evolutionary Biology (EEB) and Micriobiology.
-You can learn more about the core courses and the faculty who plan and teach these courses at the General Biology Program website.
+You can learn more about the core courses at the General Biology Program website and also view the Requirements for a BS in BCMB online.

 The VolsTeach program is open to all incoming freshmen, sophomores, and juniors in four years with a degree in math or science and a teaching license.
 If you can envision yourself in the important role of educating America’s next generation in math and science, then this is an opportunity you should explore.